 Given that fuel consumption FC is a function of the power provided by the main engine and of the BSFC and assuming that the BSFC is constant, then the fuel consumption becomes proportional to the total installed power.
-In most papers a cubic relation has been used.
-However, according to ship design textbooks, see for example Barrass (2004), for speeds greater than 20 knots an exponent of 4 or greater has to be used.
-This seems to be consistent with engine manufacturer data, for instance MAN Diesel (2006) proposes a relationship in the power of 4.5 for large high-speed container vessels.
-Notteboom and Cariou (2009) used regression analysis on data extracted from the Lloyd's Register SeaWeb Database and estimated the relationship between speed and installed power for containerships.
-Thus, they arrived at an exponent of 3.311 - which is almost cubic.
+In most papers, a cubic relation has been used.
+However, according to ship design textbooks, or speeds greater than 20 knots, an exponent of 4 or greater has to be used [10].
+This seems to be consistent with engine manufacturer data that propose a relationship in the power of 4.5 for large high-speed container vessels [11].
+Notteboom and Cariou [12] used regression analysis on data extracted from the IHS Fairplay Database and estimated the relationship between speed and installed power for containerships.
+Thus, they arrived at an exponent of 3.311-which is almost cubic.

 The cubic relationship between speed and installed power that is traditionally assumed by naval architects based on hydrodynamics laws is not necessarily valid for container vessels that normally run at service speeds above 20 knots.
-In the quest to investigate such a relationship, we performed a regression analysis of about 4,000 container vessels built from 1999 on (provided by Lloyd's Register of Ships online Sea-Web database).
+In the quest to investigate such a relationship, we performed a regression analysis of about 4000 container vessels built from 1999 on (provided by IHS Fairplay online Sea-Web database).
 Based on this regression, the installed power P needed to sail at a design speed V (after removing statistical outliers) is given by the following relation: